Khalid Islam, PhD

 Philippe has held senior positions in SmithKline Beecham, GSK and Sanofi.
 He served as the Head of Global Vaccine Development at GSK for several years, and then served as Senior VP-Head of Development and CMO at GSK Rare Diseases from 2010 to 2012.
 More recently, he served as Vice President R&D France at Sanofi until early 2015.
 Philippe is a board director of a number of biotechnology companies in Belgium, France and Spain.
 He was also visiting Professor of Neurology at the UCL (Université Catholique de Louvain), Brussels.
 He holds an M.D. degree and Ph.D. in viral immunology, both from the UCL, is a fully trained neurologist, and has also been trained in neuro-immunology at Pasteur Institute in Paris.

 Co-Founder & Chief Executive Officer

 Marc obtained a PhD in Chemistry from the University of Barcelona.
 He has broad experience in drug discovery and biotechnology through his participation at companies such as Crystax Pharmaceuticals and Oryzon Genomics where he managed several research projects and led the team in charge of target selection, structural biology, computational chemistry and hit ID through a fragment-based approach.
-At Oryzon, Marc actively contributed to the identification of the first-in-class inhibitors for the epigenetic target LSD1 currently in clinical studies and licensed to Roche.
+At Oryzon, Marc actively contributed to the identification of the first-in-class inhibitors for the epigenetic target LSD1 currently in clinical studies.
 Marc is co-author of several patents and publications, and besides his activities in the technological field always had an entrepreneurial calling.